 Match: Accra Hearts of Oak vs Asante Kotoko

-This match between Ghana’s two most successful sides ended in the deadliest disaster on this list, and the third-worst that football has ever seen, behind only the Estadio Nacional disaster and Kanjuruhan Stadium disaster in Peru and Indonesia, respectively.
+This match between Ghana’s two most successful sides ended in the deadliest disaster on this list.
+It is also ranked the third-worst football stadium disaster, behind only the Estadio Nacional disaster and Kanjuruhan Stadium disaster in Peru and Indonesia.

 Stade Félix Houphouët-Boigny – Ivory Coast, 29 March 2009